 Surgical procedures may be the best and longest-lasting treatment for cervical degenerative disc disease.
 Surgery reduces chronic pain when it’s severe and when non-surgical treatment is ineffective.
 Spinal surgeons also recommend surgery if neurological symptoms are present.
 Effective types of cervical disc surgery include:

 - Anterior cervical discectomy and fusion (ACDF)

 Dr. Skovrlj offers personalized spinal disease diagnosis and treatment.
 The whole staff welcomes you to a new era in spine care by relying on the most advanced, minimally-invasive spine procedures to get you back to an active lifestyle.
-Contact NU-Spine today for comprehensive treatments for spinal disorders in Edison, NJ.This page was published on Sep 30, 2020, modified on Oct 31, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact NU-Spine today for comprehensive treatments for spinal disorders in Edison, NJ.Page Updated on Jan 27, 2022 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey